A PLACE FOR EVERYTHING

 In the months that followed, photographers, painters, a film maker and sound artist all visited to record impressions of this unique site.

-One central project that emerged, A Place for Everything re- imagined the participatory archaeology of Mark Dion’s Thames Dig by responding to the site’s live and layered ‘archaeological’ qualities, creating opportunities for young and old to participate together in a hands on exploration of the huts, their contents and surrounding site.
+One project that emerged, A Place for Everything re- imagined the participatory archaeology of Mark Dion’s Thames Dig by responding to the site’s live and layered ‘archaeological’ qualities, creating opportunities for young and old to join together in a hands on exploration of the huts, their contents and surrounding site.

 click on the link below to find out more about A Place for Everything, as well as other projects and events that took place during the year.